amane1234/Thinkpad-X270-EFI/README.md

 - VoodooPS2 + VoodooSMBus + VoodooRMI(SMBUS plugin) : Gives the best touchpad gestures for this X270, unable to use touchpad buttons.

-- VoodooPS2 + VoodooI2C(VoodooGPIO.kext) : Shows mediocre gesture functionality and able to use both touchpad and touchpad buttons.
-VoodooSMBus.kext seems not working.
+- VoodooPS2 + VoodooGPIO.kext : Shows mediocre gesture functionality and able to use both touchpad and touchpad buttons.

 Plus, "SSDT-ThinkPad_ClickPad.aml" file also contribute touchpad functionality.